 What are the chances of getting a job?

-- many water/waste water treatment operators are approaching retirement age
+- many water/wastewater treatment operators reaching retirement age

-- not enough trainees are coming through to replace those leaving the role.
+- not enough trainees coming through to replace those leaving the role

 - district health boards